-A poker HUD (the abbreviation HUD stands for ‘Heads Up Display’) is a software that displays statistics/numbers in an overlay box about the opponents at your table.
-It can increase your win-rate by helping you analyse players in cash games and narrowing down their hand ranges on different aspects, such as their playing style and how aggressive they are.
+A poker HUD (the abbreviation HUD stands for ‘Heads Up Display’), as described here at LAWeekly, is a software that displays statistics/numbers in an overlay box about the opponents at your table.
+It can increase your win-rate by helping you analyze players in cash games and narrowing down their hand ranges on different aspects, such as their playing style and how aggressive they are.
 A good HUD can analyze and show you easy to read graphs stats like PFR% (pre-flop raise), VPIP%, 3bet%, and AG (aggression post-flop), which are displayed by different color numbers and lines, all help you to understand an opponent’s playing style and relative hand strength in a pot.

 Who needs to use a poker HUD?